Faeq-F/Portable-Application-Launcher/README.md

 This launcher is a way of running your portable apps easily, without the need for shortcuts or looking through multiple folders or directories for the executable files.

+### Todo:
+ - Allow portable apps to be placed in different directories
+ - Allow for UI customisation

 ## Requirements:
  - A computer running Windows 7 or higher
  - A folder hierarchy where the Launcher file is at the root of it and portable apps are at "\Computer-Resources\PortableApps\"